ten coffee shops in Dallas where you can get your daily caffeine fix

 La La Land Kind Cafe sits in a 100-year-old house.
 Yup.
 This space that looks totally modern and sports a sleek black, white, and yellow color scheme is in a wonderfully open and inviting renovated space.

 And it serves good food.
 I don’t just mean good as in tastes good (but that too).
 I mean, the sandwiches are made with organic ingredients so your stomach will be 100% happy.

-I ordered the campfire s’mores latte and I can’t recommend it enough!
-It’s a little smoky and has a subtle marshmallow kick.
+Drinks are hit-or-miss but I’ve enjoyed the campfire s’mores latte in the past!
+The drink is a little smoky and has a subtle marshmallow kick.